-For more general information about Crunchbase News, its policies, staff, and its relationship with Crunchbase, check out the About page for Crunchbase News.
+Our reporting is primarily centered on data and information from Crunchbase.
+For more general information about Crunchbase News, its policies, staff and its relationship with Crunchbase, visit our About page.

 What Data Do We Use?

-Here are some types of Crunchbase data we frequently use in our reporting:
+Types of Crunchbase data we frequently use in our reporting include:

 - Funding rounds

-- Investors (i.e. the set of institutional and individual investors — categorized by type —which lead and participate in funding rounds)
+- Investors: the set of institutional and individual investors — categorized by type — that lead and participate in funding rounds.

-From time to time, the News team will also use aggregated public “people” data in Crunchbase, including information about educational backgrounds, current professional status, past jobs, and locations.
+- People: aggregated public data from Crunchbase, including information about educational backgrounds, current professional status, past jobs and locations.

 Whenever it’s possible, we also check our findings against available industry reports and news coverage, which we will typically cite in any resulting reporting.

-About Reported & Projected Private Company Data From Crunchbase
+About Reported And Projected Private Company Data From Crunchbase

-In the surpassing majority of our coverage, the Crunchbase News team will use only “reported” data from Crunchbase.
-In slightly more technical terms, we’re capturing a snapshot of the current state of Crunchbase data at the time of reporting.
-In practice, it means that our coverage is based on the best available data at the time.
-It’s important to keep in mind that new information is continuously added as it becomes publicly available.
+In the majority of our coverage, we use current reported data from Crunchbase.
+That means we’re capturing a snapshot of the current state of Crunchbase data at the time of reporting and our coverage is based on the best available data at the time.

 Private Company Data

-In our coverage, we strive to remain mindful of the biases introduced by using reported data, and in the interest of transparency, we’d like to discuss some of the known issues with private company data.
-These are challenges shared among all aggregators of private company data.
+We strive to remain mindful of the biases introduced by using reported data, and in the interest of transparency, we’ll discuss some of the known issues with private-company data.
+These are challenges shared among all aggregators of private-company data, including Crunchbase.

 - Reporting delays.
-Oftentimes, venture capital deals are not disclosed at the precise time they’re signed.
-This is important to remember when looking at “snapshots” of private company funding data.
-There’s often a gap of several weeks between finalizing paperwork and public disclosure, even for big rounds raised by late-stage ventures.
+Typically, venture capital deals are not disclosed at the precise time they’re signed.
+This means there’s usually a gap of several weeks between finalizing paperwork and public disclosure, even for big rounds raised by late-stage ventures.
 Smaller rounds might be disclosed publicly, but not get picked up by the press or an automated data collection system.
-Especially at the seed stage, when sums raised are often too small to trigger a regulatory filing and many companies opt to remain stealthy, many rounds are added to the public record long after they were finalized.
-Unless these deals are manually added to a dataset later on, such as when a company raises its first institutional round and updates its angel and seed deal history, they may not otherwise be included.
+Especially at the seed stage, when sums raised are often too small to trigger a regulatory filing and many companies opt to remain stealthy, many rounds are added to the public record long after they are finalized.

 - Voluntary or selective reporting bias.
 Crunchbase gathers data from many sources, and some contributions to its database come directly from its users and site visitors.
 Some of these individual contributors represent the companies and investment firms they’re contributing information about.
 Accordingly, this may paint a rosier picture of a company or industry sector.
 You could easily understand why a failed company would want to withhold how much investor capital was lost on their venture, or why an entrepreneur wouldn’t create a Crunchbase profile for a startup that fizzled out prematurely.

-For example, in coverage about the cannabis industry, we may start with the set of companies in Crunchbase’s Cannabis category, but also include companies that use terms like “cannabinoids,” “cannabis extracts,” and “cannabidiol” in their descriptions.
+For example, in coverage about the cannabis industry, we may start with the set of companies in Crunchbase’s cannabis industry, but also include companies that use terms like “cannabinoids,” “cannabis extracts,” and “cannabidiol” in their descriptions.